Sayanthikarajesh/DeepVision-Automated-Image-Captioning/README.md

 ## Steps to run this code
-step 1: create a graphs folder, static folder, templates folder. step 2: save the index.html file in templates folder
+step 1: create a graphs folder, static folder, templates folder.

+step 2: save the index.html file in templates folder.